egifermana/egifermana/README.md

 With hands-on experience in a range of tools and technologies, I am well-equipped to tackle any data analysis challenge.

-* Experienced with Python and its libraries for data analysis, including numpy, pandas, matplotlib.
+* Experienced with Python and its libraries for data analysis, including numpy, pandas, matplotlib
 * Skilled in SQL for querying and managing databases
 * Familiar with Tableau and IBM Cognos Analytics for creating dashboards
 * Proficient in Microsoft Excel for data analysis and visualization.